Common Name: common sage

 Tolerate: Deer, Drought, Dry Soil, Shallow-Rocky Soil

 Grow in average, dry to medium moisture, well-drained soil in full sun.
 Tolerates very light shade, but best in full sun.
+Plants tend to sprawl, particularly when grown in less than full sun.
 Wet soils can be fatal.

 No serious insect or disease problems.
 Susceptible to root rot in consistently moist or wet soils.
 Taller plants tend to sprawl and may need some support if grown as ornamentals in the border.